 A bachelor’s degree offers students the chance to pursue a minor in other areas, including studio art, construction management, business, leadership, and art history.

-Spend a semester or a year pursuing your passion at our dynamic, interdisciplinary CityLAB:Berlin campus.
+Spend a semester or a year pursuing your passion at our dynamic, interdisciplinary CityLAB:Berlin of Norwich University.
 Explore the CityLAB:Berlin website to learn more.

 Art History Minor

 Norwich students in all disciplines have the opportunity to broaden their college experience by earning a minor degree in art history.
 An art history minor helps students develop their awareness and knowledge of art as it has played a role in the formation and understanding of human culture.

 The fine arts offer a profound testimony to meaning and significance of the arts to their own and function in a variety of ways: They illuminate the ideas, values, beliefs, manners, and customs of an age.
 They inform us of how artists interpret and understand the visible world in which they live.
 They alert us to moral and ethical perspectives which condition the artist's choice and treatment of the subject matter.

 Courses in the fine arts (FA) explore the history of art, including why and what the artist creates; assess the changing nature and functions of art; probe the relationship of the artist to society; and examine the varied systems of beliefs and values that affect the discipline.
 All FA courses may be used towards fulfilling arts and humanities general education requirements.